munificent/craftinginterpreters/book/chunks-of-bytecode.md

 ## Getting Started

-Where else to begin, but at `main()`? <span name="ready">Fire</span> up your trusty text editor and C compiler and start typing:
+Where else to begin, but at `main()`? <span name="ready">Fire</span> up your trusty text editor and start typing.

 <aside name="ready">